rinogrego/Multi-Class-Sentiment-Analysis-with-BERT-LSTM-CNN/README.md

 Some steps are applied towards the text data before being fed into the model:

-1. Colloquial lexicon words mapping to original word
+1. Mapping colloquial words to their original meaning with [colloquial-indonesian-lexicon](https://raw.githubusercontent.com/nasalsabila/kamus-alay/master/colloquial-indonesian-lexicon.csv) dataset
 2. Text cleaning process:
     - converte all the characters to lower case
     - remove URLs